hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 ![Attachment Example on Bot](assets/AttachmentHSL.png)

-For the above example, if the user is not giving a valid PANCARD image then the entity reprompt message would be asking the user for a valid image.
+In the above example, if the user is not giving a valid PANCARD image then the entity reprompt message would be asking the user for a valid image.

 #### **Words & Phrases Entity**